On the effective action for scalars in a general manifold to any loop order: Abstract

 \section{Abstract}

 Functional methods and a derivative expansion are employed for laying out a procedure to compute the effective action to any loop order, for scalar fields parametrising an arbitrary Riemannian manifold, while maintaining explicit field-space covariance.
-In this process, the geometric generalization of the LSZ reduction formula is presented.
 These results are of use in the characterization of effective field theories for electroweak symmetry breaking and extend a geometric perspective in field space beyond one loop.